March Daffodils in Raleigh’s Dorothea Dix Park (2021, @DixPark)

 From The Mountains To The Outer Banks

 The North Carolina State Climate Office serves as the primary scientific extension resource for weather and climate science for the state of North Carolina.
 The office achieves its mission through climate science monitoring, education, extension, and research.

 Our office hosts the North Carolina Environment and Climate Observing Network (ECONet).
-Learn more about the 43-site network here.
+Learn more about the 44-site network here.

-The office conducts original research on many aspects of North Carolina weather and climate.
-Learn more about our projects
+Our office conducts original research on many aspects of North Carolina’s climate and weather.
+Learn more here.